 That’s why today, out of all Bullet Journal page ideas, we will be talking about that important first page.

-That’s why I want to share here 9 ideas for your Bullet Journal cover page so that it’d be a bit easier for you to jump in and start creating.
+In this post, you’ll get nine creative ideas for your first page so that it’d be a bit easier for you to jump in and start with your Bullet Journal.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 Write Current Year

 When I think of my journal cover page, I know what I want.
 I want it to reflect basically what’s in the journal.
 I believe just writing a current year is pretty telling.

 If you plan to start it in the middle of the year, you can always write two years.
 If it’s your second notebook this year – just add part two.

 I find that this is the most useful front page for Bullet Journal, and in the future, it’ll be pretty helpful in sorting out my journals.

 I also believe it’s the most neutral idea as well – it won’t define the whole journal style.
 It’ll just simply state the date.